Kontofel/canitsynchro/README.md

   - does not severely bias a certain ring

 This tool is meant to save you from creating spreadsheets to calculate the possible crossover, I hope it does so.

-### more to come
-boutique makers cassettes will follow eventually